mozilla/remote-settings/docs/adr/adr_002_packaging_releasing_admin_UI.md

 The releasing steps would become:

-1. Release the Kinto Admin package on NPM
+1. Tag a new Kinto Admin version
 2. Upgrade the Kinto Admin version in Remote Settings
 3. Release and deploy Remote Settings